upsmart/UpSmart-Cad-Uploader/wordpress/wp-content/themes/springfestival/readme.txt

 Adjust the "customize" mistake which was not found in the version 1.4(SpringFestival_color_schemes())

+*****2013.01.09*****

+= 1.51 =

+"No post title: This Post has no Post Title, but must still display a link to the single-page Post view. " Add a "backtop" button.
+Add special style for layout tests and asides.

-* Initial release of theme.
+* Initia  release of theme.